Los Angeles Rams vs. Houston Texans NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Los Angeles and its opponents have gone over the current 47.5-point total in five of nine games (55.6%) this season.
+- Los Angeles and its opponents have combined to score more than 47.5 points in five of nine games this season.

-- Houston's games have gone over 47.5 points in two opportunities this season.
+- Houston has combined with its opponents to score more than 47.5 points in two games this season.

-- The combined points per game average of the two teams, 43.5, is 4.0 points fewer than Sunday's over/under.
+- Sunday's total is 4.0 points higher than the combined 43.5 PPG average of the two teams.

-- This contest's total is 2.4 points fewer than the 49.9 these two squads combine to give up per game in 2020.
+- These two squads surrender a combined 49.9 points per game, 2.4 more than this contest's over/under.

 - In 2020, games involving the Texans have averaged a total of 44.9 points, 2.6 fewer than this game's set over/under.